 If you saw the original Ted, you no doubt recall the famous scene where Wahlberg whips off 57 "white trash girls' name."
 For the sequel, Macfarlane wrote a scene where Wahlberg has to zip through the names of 57 movie characters.
 And then, the scene got cut.

 When Norton asks if they had cue cards, Macfarlane explains that they did, but that Wahlberg actually learned it all.
-"I could never do that.
+And MacFarlane adds that it bewildered him, because "I could never do that.
 It's just random names with no context."
 Wahlberg said that he just drilled himself with it over and that "I still wake up in the morning saying this shit".
 And when Norton asks, almost incredulously, if he actually still remembers it, the actors says he does -- and promptly reals it off.

 So, here's his re-creation of what was cut from the movie.
 If you thought that first scene in the original Ted was done with edits or trickery or cue cards, here's the remarkable proof that it wasn't.